The Board of Directors

 • * 2 The Board of Directors met 11 times since Mr. Takashima and Ms. Arai.

-Major topics discussed by the Board of Director
+Major topics discussed by the Board of Directors

-In FY2024, the Board of Directors, in accordance with the Board of Directors’ approach confirmed in FY2022, focused its deliberations on the following points.
+In FY2025, the Board of Directors, in accordance with the Board of Directors’ approach, focused its deliberations on the following points.

 Kao’s Board of Directors will conduct a substantial delegation of authority to the executive organizations, and further strengthen its monitoring function to encourage appropriate risk-taking by management and prompt and bold decision-making.
 In particular, the Board will effectively supervise the appropriate allocation of management resources, including human capital and the adequate implementation of strategies by management.
 It also recognizes that it is the responsibility of the Board to develop internal controls and risk and crisis management systems, and will build and operate these systems appropriately.